Why We Need Diversity & Inclusion in the Workplace

 How to Promote Diversity from the First Day of Work

 At this point, I want to be fully honest and add something about diversity and tokenism.

 Tokenism means a lack of real inclusion, it’s like an empty action that aims only to show off.
 If you want to define your workplace as inclusive, you should empower and involve your employees from the beginning of their roles.

-So, hiring diverse employees will apparently satisfy the overall diversity mission.
+So, hiring diverse sets of employees will apparently satisfy the overall diversity mission.
 But we both know that diversity won’t last for long if it only applies to the recruitment process.

 The truth is that an inclusive working culture never ends.
 Having diversity is not enough; representing diversity at work does not ensure it.

 Being recognised as a diverse company is a daily job for all employees, and it is constant work that can only evolve to a better future.
 Unfortunately, bias and prejudices aren’t easy to remove all at once.

 An effective onboarding process can solve these initial issues and pave the way to diversity in your workplace.